 This work has a solo part in it at the beginning and end.
 In the beginning, the soloist appears on a video, and at the end, the live person appears with the video of themselves.

-Also, it is possible and totally encouraged to do this with ANY instrument — it doesn’t have to be an oboe.
+It is possible and totally encouraged to do this with ANY instrument — it doesn’t have to be an oboe.
 As long as the live performer is the same person that is on the video.
 If there is another performer you choose to feature in your ensemble, feel free to adapt the oboe parts to your performer’s needs.

 The surprise of the evening, for this listener at least, was the Esmail piece: evocative, imaginative and surprisingly powerful, it featured a large screen above the stage, and a film of principal oboist Mary Lynch playing a wistful and evocative solo.
 The orchestral music rises to a big statement and trumpet motif, then fluttering downward passages for the winds — and then Lynch herself rises from her seat in the orchestra to play a duet with her filmed self.
-It’s beautiful, moving music. — Seattle Times
+It’s beautiful, moving music.— Seattle Times